 What Can Cellular Therapy Do for Idiopathic Pulmonary Fibrosis?

 Treating IPF can be difficult because the resulting scar tissue cannot be cured or removed through traditional treatment options.
 Although effective medications exist to reduce the rate of fibrosis (scar tissue build-up), the development of this disease can cause other fundamental problems such as airway inflammation that must be addressed by other means.
 Doctors place IPF into stages to help them better understand disease severity and to develop a treatment plan.

 Cellular therapy is a treatment process that extracts cells from a patient’s blood then reintroduces them intravenously, where they become trapped in the lungs.
 Here, the cells act as the body’s natural healing mechanism, working to relieve inflammation and promote healing.
-In this practice, cellular therapy not only reduces disease symptoms but can aid in slowing the disease’s progression.
+In this practice, cellular therapy not only may reduce disease symptoms but may aid in slowing the disease’s progression.